LukaNikcevic77/Restaurant-page/README.md

 that I borrowed from [Betty's blog](https://www.guobetty.com/blog/2021/6/22/blender-self-learning-one-month-progress;) be sure to check it out btw.
 So i exported it from figma and went to work, I also wanted to give something to community so if someone finds my design good enough for their needs they can use it without any restrictions.
 My main concerns for this small project were to use the least possible ammount of javascript lines and to make my webpage responsive for major Desktop screen sizes.
 Also this is first time that
-I am using svg in practical work and combining them with simple animations.
+I am using svgs in practical work and combining them with simple animations.

  # Goals: